Research projects

 Eligibility

-Our funded Doctoral Scholarships are available to UK Students.
-The advertised CDT scholarships in this current recruitment round are available to Home (UK) Students only as the CDT has reached the annual cap, set by the funding council (UKRI EPSRC), on international student recruitment for the 2025 intake.
+Research Council funding for postgraduate research has residence requirements.
+Our Aura CDT scholarships are available to Home (UK) Students.
 To be considered a Home student, and therefore eligible for a full award, a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the scholarship (with some further constraint regarding residence for education).
+For full eligibility information, please refer to the EPSRC website.

 Guaranteed Interview Scheme